Advice > Product management

 There are three types of PM interviews you can expect at Meta: product sense, execution, and leadership & drive.

-Note: The below questions are taken from PM (not RPM) interview data, but as we mentioned earlier, the interviews for both roles are similar.
+Note: The questions below are taken from PM (not RPM) interview data, but as we mentioned earlier, the interviews for both roles are similar.

 3.1 Product sense interview questions